The Serviap Global knowledge base is now available! Check it out here.

 Employer of Record EOR in Costa Rica

-The small island nation of Costa Rica in Central America has experienced record growth in its pharmaceutical, financial, and ecotourism sectors after establishing the Free Trade Zone.
-As a result, it is now home to a growing number of multinational corporations.
+The small island nation of Costa Rica in Central America has experienced record growth in its pharmaceutical, financial, and ecotourism sectors.
+As a result, it is now home to a growing number of multinational corporations, which an EOR in Costa Rica can help with.

-Despite language and cultural barriers, Costa Rica contains low crime rates, stable economic growth, and balanced regulations to encourage investment and business expansion.
+Costa Rica has low crime rates, stable economic growth, and balanced regulations to encourage investment and business expansion.
 It presents ample opportunities for businesses looking to open new offices and subsidiaries, provided they can navigate the necessary local laws and paperwork.

-SERVIAP can help with your global expansion needs.
-Contact us today to learn how you can expand your business with an Employer of Record in Costa Rica.
+Serviap Global can help with your global expansion needs.
+Contact us today to learn how you can expand your business with an EOR in Costa Rica.

-What is an Employer of Record EOR in Costa Rica?
+What does an EOR in Costa Rica do?

-An EOR or Employment of Record will become an employer in the place of a company so they can take on the responsibilities and liabilities that would otherwise fall onto your business.
+An EOR in Costa Rica will become an employer in the place of a company so they can take on the responsibilities and liabilities that would otherwise fall onto your business.
 This works well for expanding businesses, as they often won’t know the ins and outs of owning a business in every country.
-Hiring an EOR gives them space to expand in more advantageous ways, so they can take on more employees, and begin the circle again.

-SERVIAP functions as both a PEO and EOR, helping you in the most efficient way possible, so you can hand off the responsibilities for much of the employee operations.
-When you hire a company like us, we take on the responsibility and liability for any of the services mentioned above and handle the subsidiaries of the country, who could otherwise fine you or slow down operations.
+Serviap Global functions as both a PEO and EOR in Costa Rica, helping you in the most efficient way possible, so you can hand off the responsibilities for much of the employee operations.
 All you have to do is hand over the responsibilities and lease back your employees (whilst retaining all the control over your workforce).

 The tasks Serviap specializes in can include: